Statement on the Senate report ‘Involuntary or coerced sterilisation of intersex people in Australia’

 The joint, cross-party report, “Involuntary or coerced sterilisation of intersex people in Australia”, was published on 25 October 2013.
-It raises major concerns about medical ethics and the human rights of intersex people in Australia.
+It raises major concerns about medical ethics and the human rights of people with intersex variations in Australia.

 Intersex people are born with variations in physical sex characteristics, such as anatomy or chromosomes.
 Intersex status is not about gender identity or sexual orientation.
 Intersex people face many of the same issues as LGBT people, and those facing people with disabilities.

 The committee acknowledges that surgeries intend to erase intersex traits from individuals – typically in infancy or early childhood – and society, yet the underlying preconceptions are disturbing and stigmatising:

 3.100 What little research exists regarding ‘adequate’ or ‘normal’ genitals, particularly for women, raises some disturbing questions…

 3.107 … there is no medical consensus around the conduct of normalising surgery…

 3.109 As OII commented, normalisation surgery is more than physical reconstruction.
 The surgery is intended to deconstruct an intersex physiology and, in turn, construct an identity that conforms with stereotypical male and female gender categories

 3.128 … Normalising appearance goes hand in hand with the stigmatisation of difference… There is frequent reference to ‘psychosocial’ reasons to conduct normalising surgery.
 To the extent that this refers to facilitating parental acceptance and bonding, the child’s avoidance of harassment or teasing, and the child’s body self-image, there is great danger of this being a circular argument that avoids the central issues… Irreversible medical treatment, particularly surgery, should only be performed on people who are unable to give consent if there is a health-related need to undertake that surgery, and that need cannot be as effectively met later, when that person can consent to surgery.